rahulved/kdb/controlq/README.md

 }
 ```

-_cq is reserved for control-q configuration:
+cq is reserved for control-q configuration:

 ```
-"_cq": {
+"cq": {
         "logdir":"<directory for logs>",
         "logprefix":"log_",
         "logrollinterval":"12:00:00",